Python Closure Tutorial – How to Define Python Closures Function

 1. Python Closure

 Previously, we talked about Python closure, when we discussed Python Decorators.
 Time to turn it up a notch.
-In this Python Closure tutorial, we’ll learn about closures, nested function, and nonlocal variables, Benefits of Python closure, and Python closure examples in detail.
+In this Python Closure tutorial, we’ll learn about Python closures and how to define them.
+Moreover, we will learn nested function and nonlocal variables used in Closures.
+At last, we cover benefits & examples of Python closure.

 When we define a function inside of another, the inner function is said to be nested inside the outer one.
 Let’s take an example.